Another Cup of Tea Tephi?

 The above verses are translations of the Hebrew Original.
 What exactly the intention is the subject for further study.

-The word translated "overturn" in Hebrew is "IVA" from the root "av." it connotes desolation and destruction.
+The word translated "overturn" in Hebrew is "IVA" from the root "av."
+It connotes desolation and destruction.
 "Overturn" is incorrect.
 Usually the KJ is reasonably accurate but int his case it appears not to be.

 Other English Translations (ESV, NLT, NASB, etc) correctly translate the word "iva" to mean "ruin" or "ruins."
 The DRB translates it as "Iniquity, iniquity," iniquity" which is also a possibility.